Wilveren/TwitchChatBot/ReadMe.md

 ```

 To activate the bot, run the `Chatbot.py` file locally from VScode or any other editor that supports python.
 The bot will immediately being listening for messages in your
-Twitch channel, response to commands, and begin posting your timed message according to your settings.
+Twitch channel, respond to commands, and begin posting your timed message according to your settings.

 ## Commands